Jayden-Xu/Transformer/README.md

 This project integrates with **Weights & Biases (W&B)** for experiment tracking.
 Make sure you're logged in via `wandb login` or have the environment variable `WANDB_API_KEY` set.

-## Requirements

-Dependencies are handled within the Dockerfile, but if you're running locally, you'll need to refer to the `Dockerfile` for the exact versions.

 ## Credit

 Thanks to [hkproj](https://github.com/hkproj/pytorch-transformer) for the excellent reference implementation.